Emmanu3l/TWMailer/README.md

 For example your C:\ drive will be present at /mnt/c/ for you to use.

-call server like this:
+* Call the server like this:

 `./myserver.o directoryName`

-and telnet like this:
+* And telnet like this:

 `telnet localhost portNumber`

 # In conclusion:

-* in one terminal:
+* In one terminal:

 `cd /mnt/c/wsl_twmailer/`

 `make`

-* in the other terminal:
+* In the other terminal:

 `./myserver.o directoryName`